Parendi: Thousand-Way Parallel RTL Simulation: Analysis of BSP RTL Simulation

 \section{Analysis of BSP RTL Simulation}

-This section identifies and measures the principal factors affecting BSP RTL simulation performance.
-This analysis uses both carefully crafted microbenchmarks and illustrative integration benchmarks.
-We run the experiments on a Graphcore M2000 quad-IPU system and an Intel Xeon Gold 6348 56-core dual-socket processor (see~\tabRef{hw_setup} for details).
+We now measure and analyze the principal performance factors in BSP RTL simulation using small benchmarks on the M2000 quad-IPU system and an Intel Xeon Gold 6348 56-core dual-socket processor (see~\tabRef{hw_setup} for details).

-Parallel RTL simulation performance depends on the synchronization, communication, and computation cost.
-In the BSP model, the sum of the three is the time to simulate one cycle, so the simulation rate (in thousand RTL cycles per second or kHz) is
+Parallel performance depends on synchronization, communication, and computation costs.
+In BSP, the sum of the three is the time to simulate one cycle, so the simulation rate (in a thousand RTL cycles per second or kHz) is

-where $t_{sync}$, $t_{comm}$, and $t_{comp}$ are the per simulated RTL cycle synchronization, communication, and computation latencies.
-We must reduce their sum to increase the simulation rate.

-Below, we explore how each component behaves as we increase parallelism through measurements.
-Our analysis reveals salient architectural features of both the IPU and x86, providing insight into compilation strategies.
+where $t_{sync}$, $t_{comm}$, and $t_{comp}$ are per RTL cycle synchronization, communication, and computation latencies.
+Reducing this sum increases the simulation rate.
+Below, we explore how each term behaves as we seek to increase parallelism.
+Our analysis reveals salient architectural features of the IPU and x64, providing insight into compilation strategies.